 We know that leaders need to be able to inspire others with their vision.
 Do leaders routinely aim to inspire excitement and exhilaration?
 Do we inspire others to co-create with us or do we tell them the vision?

-So, I suggest a new leadership objective: engage others so they contribute and co-create with you the exhilarating vision and the high-quality outcome.
+So, I suggest a new leadership objective: engage others so they contribute and co-create exhilarating stuff with you.
+So the vision and high-quality outcome is one that THEY find exhilarating and exciting.

 Can this be learned?